Reconstruction on Trees and Low-Degree Polynomials: Unknown Tree Setting

 where in the last equality we used the definition of $\Pi_w$ and the definition of the broadcast process in terms of the transition matrix $M$. \end{proof} Based on this, we can recursively reconstruct the tree when the degree is sufficiently large.
 We note that for other channels like the BSC channel, tree reconstruction methods often handle internal nodes $u$ by computing majorities of the nodes under them, which gives an unbiased estimate of the spin $X_u$, but this technique is not applicable in our setting (it's unclear that unbiased estimators exist).
 Nevertheless, we show that applying the estimator from Theorem~\ref{thm:noise-robust-reconstruction} can be used in a similar way, provided the degree $d$ is sufficiently large.

 \begin{theorem} Suppose $M$ is a the transition matrix of a Markov chain with pairwise distinct rows, i.e. for all $i,j \in [q]$ the rows $M_i$ and $M_j$ are distinct vectors.
+If $|\lambda_2(M)| > 0$, additionally suppose that the prior on the root of the tree is the stationary distribution of $M$.
 There exists $d \ge 1$ and $\epsilon > 0$ so that the following result holds true for the complete $d$-ary tree with any depth $\ell \ge 1$.
 For any $\delta > 0$, there exist a polynomial time algorithm with sample complexity $m = poly_M(\log N,\log(1/\delta))$ from the $\epsilon$-noisy repeated broadcast model (Definition~\ref{defn:repeated-broadcasting}) which with probability at least $1 - \delta$: \begin{enumerate} \item outputs the true tree $T$ (equivalently, the true permutation $\tau$) \item outputs $\hat{Y}$ such that $\hat{Y} = Y^*$. \end{enumerate} Also, this algorithm can be implemented in the Statistical Query (SQ) model using a $VSTAT(m)$ oracle with $m = poly_M(\log(N/\delta))$ and polynomial number of queries. \end{theorem} \begin{proof} Given that the algorithm can correctly output the true tree $T$, the fact that it outputs the correct root label follows straightforwardly from Theorem~\ref{thm:noise-robust-reconstruction} by using the algorithm specified in that result to estimate the root in each sample, and then taking the majority vote over those samples (which will succeed with high probability provided we take $\Omega(\log(2/\delta))$ samples due to Hoeffding's inequality), and this can approach can also clearly be implemented in the SQ model (the SQ query is the robust reconstruction function of the leaves which outputs a vector, so we take the expectation of this and look at the largest entry of this vector).
 In the remainder of the proof, we show how to correctly output the true tree $T$ with high probability.